hashicorp/hcdiag/README.md

 }
 ```

-Running `hcdiag` with this HCL means we run one seeker: the CLI command `consul version` and the `format = "string"`
+Executing `hcdiag -config example.hcl` with the HCL above means we add a Runner: the CLI command `consul version`.
+The
-tells hcdiag how to parse the result.
-The `product "consul" {}` block ensures we store the results in the proper location.
+`format = "string"` attribute tells `hcdiag` how to parse the result.
+The `product "consul" {}` block ensures we configure
+the HTTP client for TLS and store the results in the proper location behind the scenes.

-Let's go over how to write the custom configuration:
+Let's go over how to write configuration:

+In `hcdiag`, Runners provide an abstraction for any kind of operation.
+The `command` block above represents a `Command`
-Seekers must be described in a `product` or `host` block.
-These contain our seekers and tell hcdiag where the store the
+Runner, and must be described in a `product` or `host` block.
+These contain our Runners and tell `hcdiag` where to store
-results.
-If a command or file copy is not product specific, `host { ... }` scopes the seeker to the machine the seeker
+the results.
+If a command or file copy is not product specific, `host { ... }` scopes the Runner to the local machine.
-is run on.
 The supported product blocks are: `"consul", "vault", "nomad",` and `"terraform-ent"`.
 A full reference table
-of seekers is available in a table below.
+of Runners is available in a table below.

-Lastly, we'll cover filters.
-Filters optionally let you remove results from the support bundle.
-The two options are
+Filters optionally let you remove Runners before they're Run.
+Because they're never executed, the results aren't in the
-`excludes` and `selects`.
-Each is an array that takes a list of seeker IDs. `exclude` removes matching seekers from the
+support bundle.
+The two options are `excludes` and `selects`.
+Each is an array that takes a list of Runner IDs.
-results and `selects` removes everything that _doesn't_ match the seeker IDs. `selects` take precedence if a seeker matches
+`exclude` removes matching Runners and `selects` removes everything that _doesn't_ match the Runner IDs. `selects`
-for both.
+take precedence if a Runner matches for both.

-Here's a complete example that describes each of the seekers for one of the product blocks, and host.
+Here's a complete example that describes each of the Runners for one of the product blocks, and host.

 ```hcl
 host {